tamucc-comp-bio/how_to/howto_dvc.md

 2. **Change User**

-   If you are not the user who originally set-up the remote storage you will need to change the userID which uses SSH to download the files.
+  If you are not the user who originally set-up the remote storage, you will need to change the userID which uses SSH to download the files.
 You need to have proper access to the remote storage location to use:

   ```bash
   dvc remote modify myremote user <username> #There is no need to enclose the username in quotation marks.
   ```

  > [!NOTE]
  > In ODU-Wahab, the `<username>` is the string before `@wahab.hpc.odu.edu`.
 For example, the `<username>` for `klab@wahab.hpc.odu.edu` is `klab`.

 3. **Pull Data with DVC:**

   This will download the `data/` and `intermediate_files/` folders from the DVC remote.

 > [!NOTE]
 > To pull ODU-Wahab hosted files you must do this to only require a single password entry